don-han/vercon/README.md

 Run a cronjob with your specified interval to mimic autosave

 ### best option
-alias it so you can use it like a commandline
+alias it so you can use it like an actual command

-## Commands
+## Commands (under the assumption that you have aliased the bash script to `vc`)

 vc init : initialize vercon